13 (Suicidal Tendencies album)

-13 is the eleventh studio album by the American crossover thrash band Suicidal Tendencies.
+13 is the twelfth studio album by the American crossover thrash band Suicidal Tendencies.
 It was released on March 26, 2013.
 The album was recorded over a ten-year period at the band's studio "ST Studio", while additional recording took place at Interscope Studios, Stall #2 and Titan Studio.

 13 is Suicidal Tendencies' first album containing original material since 2000's Free Your Soul and Save My Mind, although they had re-recorded their older material and released a handful of new songs on Friends & Family, Vol. 2 (2001), Year of the Cycos (2008) and No Mercy Fool!/The Suicidal Family (2010).
-13 is also the band's only studio album with guitarist Nico Santora, bassist Stephen Bruner and drummer Eric Moore, and features five of Suicidal Tendencies' former members (Mike Clark, Ron Brunner, Dave Hildago, Josh Paul and Tim "Rawbiz" Williams), who are credited as "additional musicians".
+13 is also the band's only studio album with guitarist Nico Santora, bassist Stephen Bruner and drummer Eric Moore, and features five of Suicidal Tendencies' former members (Mike Clark, Ron Bruner, Dave Hildago, Josh Paul, and Tim "Rawbiz" Williams), who are credited as "additional musicians".